DominikGorecki/gitkata/steps/part2.md

 	scratch.md
   ```

-5. Let's now commit these staged changes to your local repository: ```git commit -m "
+5. Let's now commit these staged changes to your local repository: ```git commit -m```
+- At this point, we haven't pushed our changes up to our repository server (origin) so we go to github.com,

 Got to [Part 3](part3.md)